Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 :::
 :::{tab-item} Model

-Uploading the model to the Giskard server enables you to:
+Uploading the model to the Giskard Hub enables you to:
 * Compare your model with others using a test suite.
 * Gather feedback from your colleagues regarding your model.
 * Debug your model effectively in case of test failures.